Wednesday, 17 May 2023

 Winter Gold SNES Super Nintendo Box Art

 Winter Gold, also known as FX Skiing in Japan, was a sports game developed by Funcom and released in 1996.
 It featured a variety of winter sports events, including skiing, bobsledding, snowboarding, and figure skating.
-With the awesome power of the Super FX 2 chip, Winter Gold showcased some pretty impressive graphics and stylized cutscenes, immersing players in the snowy landscapes and competitive atmosphere of the winter sports arena.
+With the awesome power of the Super FX 2 chip, Winter Gold showcased some pretty impressive graphics, including some great stylized cutscenes that looked like something you only would have seen on CD-based consoles.
 While it's technically more of an FMV game than it is a 3D one, it nevertheless boasts some really cool visuals for Nintendo's 16-bit console, with a level of presentation that managed to rival early 32-bit titles for the PlayStation and Sega Saturn.
 The game itself offers some pretty simplistic extreme sports gameplay, but there's some fun to be had here if you don't require your games to have a ton of depth.

 Shop for Winter Gold on eBay